Heritage Day is celebrated on 24 September each year. It's a day that encourages South Africans to celebrate their culture, beliefs and traditions.

 Natural heritage is our natural environment, such as mountains, rivers, protected areas and the animals that inhabit those areas.
 These areas, like the Cape Floral Kingdom, are unique and enjoy special recognition and protection internationally.

-Cultural heritage are the creative and scientific values and innovations that shape us as a society.
-Poetry, art, film as well as the rock paintings in the Cederberg form part of our cultural heritage.
+Cultural heritage is the creative and scientific values and innovations that shape us as a society.
+Poetry, art, film, as well as the rock paintings in the Cederberg,form part of our cultural heritage.

 Learn to play an indigenous game this Heritage Day

-Indigenous games are part of our heritage and it's important that we keep the games alive.
+Indigenous games are part of our heritage, and we must keep the games alive.
 The indigenous games of South African are as diverse as the people that live here.
-Games like dibeke (a running ball game), diketo (a coordination game), and all the other indigenous games play an important role in our identity, culture, and heritage.
+Games such as dibeke (a running ball game), diketo (a coordination game), and all the other indigenous games play an important role in our identity, culture, and heritage.

 When we master one of these games, we can teach it to somebody else and make sure that these sports and games don't become extinct.
 This Heritage Day, take time to learn how to play one of these games and discover something of the past that we can take into the future.
 Have a look at the indigenous games general and code specific rules to get started.

 Every year, about 2 800 athletes from across the country takes part in the Indigenous Games Festival.
 The competition, hosted in partnership with Limpopo Provincial Department, will take place at the Sheshego Stadium, Polokwane.
 Follow #MyGamesMyRootsMyFuture on Twitter to share in the conversation.

 The 9 Provincial Teams will compete in 9 discipline codes, which include Kgati, Morabaraba, Ncuva, Khokho, Dibeke, Iintonga, Diketo, Jukskei and Drie Stokkies.